cp-algorithms/cp-algorithms/src/num_methods/simulated_annealing.md

 ### State

 State space is the collection of all possible values that can be taken by the independent variables.
-A State is a unique point in the state space of the problem.
-In the case of TSP, all possible paths that we can take to visit all the nodes is the state space, and any single one of these paths can be considered as a State.
+A state is a unique point in the state space of the problem.
+In the case of TSP, all possible paths that we can take to visit all the nodes is the state space, and any single one of these paths can be considered as a state.

 ### Neighbouring state

 It is a state in the state space which is close to the previous state.
 This usually means that we can obtain the neighbouring state from the original state using a simple transform.
 In the case of the Travelling Salesman Problem, a neighbouring state is obtained by randomly choosing 2 nodes, and swapping their positions in the current state.

-### The Energy Function E(s)
+### The energy function E(s)

 $E(s)$ is the function which needs to be minimised (or maximised).
 It maps every state to a real number.
 In the case of TSP, $E(s)$ returns the distance of travelling one full circle in the order of nodes in the state.

-## The Approach
+## The approach

 We start of with a random state $s$.
 In every step, we choose a neighbouring state $s_{next}$ of the current state $s$.
 If $E(s_{next}) < E(s)$, then we update $s = s_{next}$.
 Otherwise, we use a probability acceptance function $P(E(s),E(s_{next}),T)$ which decides whether we should move to $s_{next}$ or stay at $s$.
 T here is the temperature, which is initially set to a high value and decays slowly with every step.
 The higher the temperature, the more likely it is to move to $s_{next}$.
 At the same time we also keep a track of the best state $s_{best}$ across all iterations.
 Proceeding till convergence or time runs out.